VestaTechnology/Wave_Shield/README.md

 __First of all, documentation and recognition is needed.__

 * This project is for an Arduino Shield developed by [Adafruit], buy it [here][purchase]!
-	* Mercury is Arduino-pin compatible so the shield will work, it just needs some Mercury specific software to drive it (this project :))!
+	* Mercury is Arduino-pin compatible so the shield will work, it just needs some Mercury specific software to drive it (this project :smiley:)!
 	* Adafruit has a [wonderful site][learn] full of indispensable information about their shield.
 We assembled our shield based on [their instructions][assemble].
-I recommend at least skimming it.
 * This project makes use of a FAT file system module, [Petit FatFs][pFAT], developed by ChaN
 	* see the [Application Note] for general info and license
 * Here is a [sweet tutorial][SDTutorial] that does a good job of describing the FAT file system on an SD card, thanks [Joonas Pihlajamaa].